Over 1,000 colleges don’t require the SAT/ACT as part of the admissions process.

 Studies conflict over whether more opportunities have been created for minority and disadvantaged students at test-optional colleges.
 Some may argue that the institutions are the ones who have benefited.
 The students who don’t submit generally earn lower scores, so the average test score goes up at these schools.
 The number of applicants also rises, making the college look more selective.

 Where to go test-optional Many of the colleges that don’t require tests for admission include tech, music and art schools, primarily because test scores don’t shed any light on how a student will do in these programs.
 Religious schools generally don’t ask students to take the SAT/ACT either.
-About 30 Northeast liberal arts colleges pass on the tests, as well.
+More liberal arts colleges are passing on the tests, as well.
 For a complete list, visit FairTest.org, which also includes details on what scores are used for instead of admission at specific institutions.

 The bottom line We all know test scores don’t tell the whole story about a student, but they can keep college applicants from being accepted to their top choice school.
 As a family, decide if test-optional makes sense for your teenager.
 What will matter more is being realistic during the admissions process.
-Encourage your student to apply where he best fits the college’s profile in terms of GPA, class rank, course requirements and, if he does take either exam, test scores.
+Encourage your student to apply where they best fit the college’s profile in terms of GPA, class rank, course requirements and, if they do take either exam, test scores.

 Share your views on test-optional colleges in the comments section below.